Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

 The previous intermediate models represented the production of a specific type of protein immersed into a ``background environment'' where the cell grows and divides, the current model includes simultaneously all the genes altogether.
-In this model, as we are on the scale of the whole cell, we would like to model the impact of the global protein production on the cell growth.
+In this model, as we are on the scale of the whole cell, we would like to model the impact of global protein production on the cell growth.
 We therefore can no longer consider that the production of each type of protein has no effect on the global performance of the cell.
-The volume $V(s)$ depends now on the global production of proteins, and it is not an independent and deterministic feature anymore.
-As the density of cell components tends to be constant in real-life experiment \citep{marr_growth_1991} and as the dry mass of the cell is essentially proteins \citep{neidhardt_chemical_1996}, the model considers the volume as proportional to the current total mass of proteins in the cell.
-The mass of each protein is given by the length of its peptide chain (see Section~\ref{subsec:S_mod3_DeterModel-pres} for an exhaustive description of the model).
+The volume $V(t)$ depends now on the global production of proteins, and it is not an independent and deterministic feature anymore.
+As the density of cell components tends to be constant in real-life experiment \citep{marr_growth_1991} and proteins represent more than half of the dry mass of the cell \citep{neidhardt_chemical_1996}, the model considers the volume as proportional to the current total mass of proteins in the cell.
+The mass of each protein is given by the length of its peptide chain (see Section~3.2.1 of S1~Appendix for an exhaustive description of the model).
+Like in the previous model, division occurs when the cell reaches the volume $2V_0$ (making it a ``sizer'' model).

 The processes of mRNA and protein productions are both separated in two parts: the binding and initiation on one side, and the elongation and termination on the other side.
-The rate at which an RNA-polymerase fixes on a gene of type $i$ at time $s$ depends on the copy number of the $i$-th gene $G_{i}(s)$, the free RNA-polymerase concentration $F_{Y}(s)/V(s)$ and a parameter $\lambda_{1,i}$ specific to the gene that takes into account the RNA-polymerase\textendash promoter affinity.
+The rate at which an RNA-polymerase is sequestered on a gene of type $i$ at time $t$ depends on the copy number of the $i$-th gene $G_{i}(t)$, the free RNA-polymerase concentration $F_{Y}(t)/V(t)$ and a parameter $\lambda_{1,i}$ specific to the gene that takes into account the RNA-polymerase\textendash promoter affinity.
 The elongation rate of each mRNA only depends on the average transcription speed and the length of the gene.
 The mechanism for translation is similar.

 As this model is more complex than the previous ones, the complete analytical description of mRNA and protein dynamics seems to be out of reach.
-For this reason we have used a simplified model to represent the average behavior of the stochastic and used its predictions to fix the parameters (see Section~\ref{subsec:S_mod3_DeterModel-pres}).
+To address this problem, we try to predict the average behavior of this model using a system of ordinary differential equations (ODEs).
+We used the predictions of these equations to fix the parameters.
+An \emph{a posteriori} validation has been made to check that this system of ODEs well predicts the average behavior of the stochastic model (see Section~3.2.1 of S1~Appendix for more details on the procedure).